owenroberts/mmp270/labs/1-5_Enemies.md

 	- Detect area to activate enemy
 - Add raycaster for platform detection

+## 4. Add an enemy with a new behavior
+- Add an enemy that does something different, like move up and down, fall out of the sky, has different hit and attack areas

-## 4. Documentation
+## 5. Documentation
 - Post screen shots or video on Open Lab

-## Bonus
-- Make a variation of the enemy that moves vertially (up and down) instead of horizontally

 ## Full ObstactleMoving.gd script
 ```